whitebrew/kholdem-blog/_posts/2024-08-19-solitaire-play-the-solo-card-game.md

 ---
 layout: post
+title:  Introduction to Solitaire
-title:  Solitaire – Play the Solo Card Game
+tagline: Your Ultimate Guide to Mastering the Timeless Card Game
 date:   2024-08-19
 categories: solitaire
 ---